This guidance applies to all election campaigning in Wales.

 Collection of printed materials by campaigners should be organised on a one by one basis.
 Handling of materials should be minimised.

 The number of campaigners operating together should be kept to an absolute minimum and should not exceed 6 people in total.
-Campaigners who do not live together should keep 2m apart from each other and other people not in their household or support bubble at all times.
+Campaigners who do not live together should keep 2m apart from each other and other people not in their household, extended household or support bubble at all times.

 Campaigners should follow the guidance on how to stop the spread of coronavirus at all times, including on the use of face coverings, and hand hygiene.